 - if a player starts the hole but does not hole out the score is set as net double bogey

-If a player submits the score before his Handicap Index is obtained (there is no net double bogey value) the limit of par+5 is used for above adjustment of score on each played hole.
+When a player submits the score before his first (initial) Handicap Index is obtained there is no net double bogey value.
+Then the limit of par+5 is used for above adjustment of score on each played hole (the Course Handicap for an 18-hole Round is 54 and that for a 9-hole Round is 27).